We’re excited to improve the interview experience and simplify the hiring process through better conversations and unbiased interview data.

 Rich Klein is a talented entrepreneur, digital technology recruiter, and enterprise sales person.
 Prior to joining LinkedIn, Rich served as Executive Vice President of Jobplex, a DHR International Company and as Co-Founder and President at Breakthrough Search Partners, building sales and operations teams for online technology companies nationwide.
 Rich holds a Bachelors of Science degree in Health Promotion from Bowling Green State University.
 He resides in Geneva, IL with his wife and three children.

-Here are a few posts from our blog.
+Here are a few posts from the Honeit Blog.